SPEECHCOG/metaeval_experiments/README.md

 J Acoust Soc Am.
 2010 Nov;128(5):3126-41. doi: 10.1121/1.3493450.
 PMID: 21110608.

+# Citing this work

+María Andrea Cruz Blandón, Alejandrina Cristia, Okko Räsänen.
+(2023).
+Introducing meta-analysis in the evaluation of computational models of infant language development.
+Accepted for publication in Cognitive Science Journal

 # Contact
 If you find any issue please report it on the
 [issues section](https://github.com/SPEECHCOG/metaeval_experiments/issues)